compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 ![](https://www.compileralchemy.com/assets/books/sqlite-internals/bytecode.png)

-Each byteocode program has many registers.
+Each bytecode program has many registers.
 Registers store a variety of items like null values, 64-bit integers or frame objects.

 The bytecode engine has no stack on which to store the return address of a subroutine.